todhm/vehicle_detection/README.md

 * To handle False Positive detect heat map of positive windows and choose positive windows that meat certain threshold.
 ![alt text][image6]
 ![alt text][image7]

+Define class to save recent detected vehicles on video.
+---
+* I have defined hot window classes to update constantly for more robust detection of image.
+* By using recent 7 detected windows we can detect vehicles from video that show great signs.

 Final result
 ---